Serving NJ, NYC, Jersey City, Edison, Staten Island

 Traditionally, this problem is often repaired by a process called mudjacking.

 Mudjacking: a repair technique for lifting concrete slabs that have settled over time with a mortar-based mix.

 Mudjacking involves pumping a mortar-based mixture of "mud" or "slurry" underneath a settling slab.
 This injected material is a mixture of water, soil, sand and Portland cement that cures to become a solid, stable fill.

 As the mixture is pumped underneath the concrete slab, it fills all empty spaces and creates pressure on the slab that lifts the surface upwards.
 Once injected, the slurry will then harden into a solid fill that's more stable than the soil, yet lighter than concrete.

 Quality 1st Basements offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
 The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long-lasting solution.
-If you're interested in learning about what PolyLevel® can do for you, call us for a free estimate in Staten Island, Newark, Jersey City and nearby.
+If you're interested in learning about what PolyLevel® can do for you, call us for a free estimate in Staten Island, Edison, Jersey City and nearby.

 These concrete steps have suffered from severe settling over time and have separated from the foundation structure.

 Mudjacking is effective for heavier concrete structures when used in conjunction with slab piers.
 It should not be considered as a standalone solution to lifting a footing or floor slab that has settled in your home.

 In most cases, mudjacking alone will not be able to lift both a slab and the heavy partition walls that sit on top of it.
 In cases where mudjacking isn't effective, we often recommend installing slab piers instead.